- Things to Know

-Facial nerve problems and Bell's palsy facts
+Facts you should know about facial nerve problems and Bell's palsy

 - Facial nerve disorders affect the muscles of the face.